-The local contribution is the difference between the full local tax amount of \$7.56, and \$.85, which was the amount paid by the projects in lieu of taxes.
+The local contribution is the difference between the full local tax amount of \$7.56, and \$.86, which was the amount paid by the projects in lieu of taxes.
 The resulting local contribution of \$6.68 represents 18% of the economic cost.
-The U. S. Housing Act requires that local contributions be at least 20% of the FPHA contribution; in this year they amounted to 79% of have been paid by the FPHA if necessary.
+The U. S. Housing Act requires that local contributions be at least 20% of the FPHA contribution; in this year they amounted to 79% of the actual FPHA contribution, or 55% of the maximum contribution which could have been paid by the FPHA if necessary.

-DISTRIBUTION OF COST OF LOW-RENT HOUSING
+DISTRIBUTION OF COST OF LOW-RENT HOUSING UNDER US HOUSING ACT-PER UNIT PER MONTH